• Skip to primary navigation

 7. When you step out of your comfort zone, you make comfortable people…uncomfortable

-Observing her transformation has challenged me to think about what is getting in the way of my healthier lifestyle goals..time, laziness, excuses.
+Observing her transformation has challenged me to think about what is getting in the way of my healthier lifestyle goals..time, laziness, and excuses.

 What you do with that uncomfortable feeling is what matters.